chifahe/chifahe.github.io/source/_posts/bash2pwsh-bash2bat-en.md

 ## Preface

 Have you ever encountered the hassle of writing separate scripts for each platform when scripting?
 Despite Python being a great choice, it can only be used to run natively if it's an original script.
 I experienced this issue myself when writing a script to log in to the campus network recently.
-At the beginning, I thought of designing a language that could compile to other scripts to achieve "one write, run anywhere", similar to Haxe and CMake.
+At the beginning, I thought of designing a language that could compile to other scripts, similar to Haxe and CMake.
 However, after thinking about it, I decided to translate existing bash scripts instead.
 So, I went on a search on GitHub and finally found two open-source projects, one implementing bash to PowerShell and the other implementing bash to BAT.

 ## Bash -> Bat